kevinyswong/kevinyswong.github.io/index.md

   I don't mean to unduly criticize Currid-Halkett, from whose book I've learned a few things.
-Yet Currid-Halkett, well-educated, mature, only seven or eight decades younger than me, is a mother of three, so I can fairly assume she is strong enough to take honest feedback and maybe a joke here and later on, that she can dare to laugh at herself and her fellow liberals.
+Yet Currid-Halkett, well-educated, mature, only seven or eight decades younger than me, is a mother of three, so I can fairly assume she is strong enough to take honest feedback and maybe a joke here and especially later on, that she can dare to laugh at herself and her fellow liberals.
 As Lucian Freud observed of Sigmund Freud:
   <blockquote>
   He always seemed to be in a good mood.
 He had what many <i>really</i>
   intelligent people have, which is not being serious or solemn.
 They <i>know</i>
   what they are talking about so they have no need to be earnest about it.
   </blockquote>
+  We must humor ourselves with a historic name whose life ran afoul with incredible jest!
 Currid-Halkett writes, "In the Enlightenment, Voltaire and Rousseau had equal footing."
 But this is the sort of false perception caused by a retrospective rose-tinted lenses along the lines of: "Rousseau's ideas have proved influential; therefore he must have been popular and well-received in his time."
 This is not true.
 Voltaire, an aristocrat, was hostile and antagonistic to Rousseau and his upstart ideas.
 Rousseau, though well-known, was for the most part infamous during his lifetime.
 It was with the French Revolution, nearly a decade after Roussea's death, a radical political and social upheaval priding itself on Rousseau's ideals of equality, that Rousseau's name was accepted into the establishment.
 If Rousseau has come to be held in high regard, this reputation stems largely only after his death, even if the intermission was fairly short.
-While Rousseau was alive, his books were banned;
-  he was a fugitive for much of his life; America's founding fathers did not mention his influence.
+While Rousseau was alive, his books were banned; he was a fugitive for much of his life; America's founding fathers did not mention his influence.
 As
   <a href="https://english.fas.harvard.edu/people/leo-damrosch">Leo Damrosch</a>
   writes in a 2012
   <a href="https://www.neh.gov/humanities/2012/julyaugust/feature/friends-rousseau">article</a>